Matthews Kempson: Career outside cricket

 The son of the vicar of Castle Bromwich, Matthews Kempson was educated at Cheltenham College as one of its first pupils when it opened in 1841 and at Gonville and Caius College, Cambridge.
-At Cheltenham, he was captain of the cricket team for three years and was remembered, 100 years after he went there, for having dispatched the bowling of an All-England player out of the college grounds and into the road outside.
+At Cheltenham, he was captain of the cricket team for three years and was remembered, 100 years after he went there, for having dispatched the bowling of an England player out of the college grounds and into the road outside.

 After graduation, Kempson went to India as a teacher; from 1858 he was headmaster of the Government College at Bareilly and then an Inspector of Schools in Agra.
 From 1862 to 1878 he was "director of public instruction" in the North West Provinces before returning to England where he was a teacher of Indian history and oriental languages at Cambridge University.
 He published books on the Hindustani language and translations of Hindustani works.

 He does not appear to have been related to William Kempson, his near contemporary who also played first-class cricket for Cambridge University and amateur sides in the mid 1850s.